kubescape/kubescape.io/docs/docs/operator/runtime-threat-detection.md

 The behavior analysis engine uses a set of predefined rules to determine if the behavior of the application is malicious.
 These rules are defined as a Custom Resource Definition (CRD) and can be customized by the user.
 By default, all the rules are enforced.
 The rules are defined in the `runtimerulealertbindings.kubescape.io` CRD.
-Kubescape covers a wide range of threats, including but not limited to code execution, network attacks, crypto-mining, fileless malware, and more.
+Kubescape covers a wide range of threats, including but not limited to code execution, network attacks, crypto-mining, fileless malware.

 ## Enabling runtime threat detection & response
 Runtime threat detection & response isn't installed by default when installing the Kubescape operator through Helm.